 You will be given scratch paper and pencils to use, but the scratch paper will be collected as you leave.

 Calculators: A standard scientific Microsoft calculator is available on-screen during the math test.
-At Seattle Central Community College you may bring your own non-graphing calculator.
-At South Seattle Community College no personal calculators are allowed, but you may request use of a hand-held TS-3-X11S calculator.
-At North Seattle Community College no personal calculators are allowed.
+At Seattle Central College you may bring your own non-graphing calculator.
+At South Seattle College no personal calculators are allowed, but you may request use of a hand-held TS-3-X11S calculator.
+At North Seattle College no personal calculators are allowed.

 Travel light: reference books or materials are not allowed and your desk must be clear of everything except pencils, scratch paper, and a calculator, if permitted at your testing location.